mshded/SMILES-HALLUCINATION-DETECTION/SOLUTION.md

 ## 5. Probe Classifier

-The final classifier is implemented in `probe.py` as a small regularized MLP.
+The final classifier is implemented in `probe.py` as a small MLP.

 The architecture is: